rysharprules/Java-SE11-Upgrade-Exam/src/ocp/study/part00/README.md

 ### Using `jlink` to Create a Custom Runtime Image

-`jlink` is a new tool in Java SE 9 that can be used to create a custom platform specific runtime image, assemble a set of modules form their dependencies (using a set of dependencies from `module-info.class`), and performing optimization.
+`jlink` is a new tool in Java SE 9 that can be used to create a custom platform specific runtime image, assemble a set of modules from their dependencies (using a set of dependencies from `module-info.class`), and performing optimization.

 A basic invocation of `jlink`: